The WM Hope Foundation

-WM Hope Foundation is a non-government organization established in 2012.
-Our goal is to advocate for vulnerable children, empower women infected with HIV/AIDS, and provide education to the youth so they can be active participants of their communities.
+The WM Hope Foundation is a non-profit organization established in 2012.
+Our goal is to empower women living with HIV/AIDS, advocate for vulnerable children, and to assist in providing education to the youth so they can be active participants of their communities.

 The WM Hope Foundation was established in 2012 by Winnie Musonda.
 After losing three siblings to HIV/AIDS, Winnie used the foundation as a healing salvo by turning a terrible family tragedy into something positive that would shape and impact the lives of many.

 HIV and AIDS continues to be a major developmental challenge for Zambia.
 In 2017, there were about 1.2 million people living with HIV in Zambia, according to a report by unaids.org.
 In this same year, there were about 250, 000 orphaned children, 48,000 cases of adults and children newly infected with HIV, and 16,000 AIDS-related deaths.
 That is a huge number for a country of only 17 million people.
 Extended families are left with the burden of caring for orphaned children and in most cases, they do not have the financial means to send the kids to school.

 Our goal is to ease some of this burden one child at a time by working to raise funds to help ease the financial burden of school fees while simultaneously raising HIV/AIDS awareness among the youth.

 By also providing financial support to poor women living with HIV, the foundation aims to empower them to be independent and financially stable so they can live a healthier lifestyle needed to prolong their lives.

 - To provide adolescence/orphaned children with an opportunity to go to school through scholarship funds.